armAInexus/kleidiai/benchmark/README.md

 ## Usage

-For now, the only kernel that is included in the benchmarking suite is matmul_clamp_f32_qai8dxp_qsi4cxp.
 The dimensions of the LHS- and RHS-matrices needs to be specified with the `-m`, `-n` and `-k` options.
 The shape of the LHS-matrix is MxK, and the shape of the RHS-matrix is KxN.